Yvand/terraform-azurerm-sharepoint/README.md

 ## Remote access

-The remote access to the virtual machines depends on the following parameters:
+The remote access to the virtual machines depends on the following variables:

-- Parameter `rdp_traffic_rule` specifies if a rule in the network security groups should allow the inbound RDP traffic:
+- Variable `rdp_traffic_rule` specifies if a rule in the network security groups should allow the inbound RDP traffic:
     - `No` (default): No rule is created, RDP traffic is blocked.
     - `*` or `Internet`: RDP traffic is allowed from everywhere.
     - CIDR notation (e.g. `192.168.99.0/24` or `2001:1234::/64`) or an IP address (e.g. `192.168.99.0` or `2001:1234::`): RDP traffic is allowed from the IP address / pattern specified.
-- parameter `enable_azure_bastion`:
+- Variable `enable_azure_bastion`:
   - if `true`: Configure service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) to allow a secure remote access to virtual machines.
   - if `false` (default): Service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) is not created.